 More Fantasy News

-Palmer went off for a 10-under 62 in the final round of the CJ Cup to move into a tie for third place.
+Palmer fired a seven-under 63 in the final round of the Honda Classic to climb all the way into a tie for fourth place.